 Big corporations can get away with selling hundreds of different products under different categories, with each serving a different purpose.
 They have the manpower and money to do so.

 This section is all about deciding on your product’s main purpose, category and subcategory.
-This will help you get clear on new products you can offer that fit your focus and skills.
+This will help you get clear on new handmade products you can offer at craft shows that fit your focus and skills.

 It’s also about defining your main product.
 The product that drives your business and leads the direction of your branding, craft show display, etc.

-You can sell a variety of products at a craft fair, but there should be one that takes the spotlight, tells shoppers who you are, has the most stock, sells the most, etc. Otherwise it’s like a bunch of flashing lights; where should the shopper’s focus go?
+You can sell a variety of products at craft shows, but there should be one that takes the spotlight, tells shoppers who you are, has the most stock, sells the most, etc. Otherwise it’s like a bunch of flashing lights; where should the shopper’s focus go?

 What will be the purpose of your product?
 Will it be something people:

-If you’re just starting out, I would suggest sticking to ONE purpose your products serve.
-Trying to fit under more than one is going to become overwhelming for a new business.
+If you’re just starting out, I would suggest sticking to ONE purpose your handmade products serve.
+Trying to fit under more than one is going to become overwhelming for a new craft business and create a confusing display at craft shows.

 If you’re currently running your handmade business and are thinking about new products to offer, try to stick to one purpose as well.
 As I explain in my free 5 day challenge, offering too many different types of products is going to muddy your message, confuse shoppers and decrease sales.